Sotatek-TruongNguyen2/ignite-contracts/README.md

+# Note when calling function to buy token:

+- If purchase token is USDC or DAI, we can use buyTokenWithPermit() function

+# Create Merkle tree:

+- Leaf = Address + Max purchase amount for this account

+- Type of leaf:

+  + {Whale, maxPurchaseAmountForAllWhales}

+  + {Whale, maxPurchaseAmountForKYCUser}

+  + {Whale, maxPurchaseAmountForNotKYCUser}

+  + {KYC User, maxPurchaseAmountForKYCUser}

+  + {KYC User, maxPurchaseAmountForNotKYCUser}

+  + {Normal User, maxPurchaseAmountForNotKYCUser}

 # Calculate rate and decimal variable in Pool contract

 We have price of 1 IDO Token is x Purchase Token (like: USDT, USDC, BUSD,...)